telefonicaid/iotagent-node-lib/docs/roadmap.md

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after the next planned release:
 - Support to FIWARE complex data models.
+- Removal support for NGSIv1 (which currently is deprecated)

 ### Long term